pranab1981/entry-test/README.md

 # zipBoard Junior Position Test Project

 This is a test repository for the zipBoard junior position application process.
-This project demonstrates a simple React application with a login form and Cypress testing setup.
+This project demonstrates a secure React login form with comprehensive testing.

 ## Important Note

 This repository is for testing purposes only.
 Please fork this repository to your own account and do not modify this original repository.
 All your work should be done in your forked version.

+## Challenge Description

+This challenge involved fixing a login redirect bug and implementing comprehensive test coverage.
+The solution includes:

+1. Enhanced form validation and security features
+2. Comprehensive Cypress test suite
+3. Accessibility improvements (WCAG 2.1)

+### Implementation Details

+- Added form validation with error handling
+- Added ARIA attributes for accessibility
+- Created comprehensive test suite covering:
+  - Authentication flow
+  - Form validation
+  - Accessibility compliance
+  - Session management
+  - Error handling
+- Fixed responsive design issues:
+  - Added box-sizing: border-box for proper sizing
+  - Implemented responsive form container with margins
+  - Fixed input field overflow issues
+  - Ensured mobile-friendly layout

 ## Required Technologies